 Asimov trained as a chemist at Columbia University and became a teacher and professor, but the commercial success of his writing led him to become a full-time author.
 He ended up publishing over 460 books of science fiction, detective mysteries, science popularization, literary criticism, Biblical analysis, humour and on many other topics—plus hundreds of columns and articles.

 Some of his most intriguing works of fiction concerned "robotics", another term he invented.
 With Campbell he devised the Laws of Robotics to guide the behaviour of his fictional androids.
 His first collection of nine robot stories, I, Robot (1950), explored the interaction of humans and their creations through a series of puzzles arising from anomalous robot behaviour.
-They've recently been loosely adapted into a motion picture starring Will Smith.
+They've been (very) loosely adapted into a motion picture starring Will Smith.

 The impact of these clever stories on both science fiction and science fact was enormous and they were followed by more collections such as The Rest of the Robots (1964), as well as longer works involving synthetic life.
-Caves of Steel (1954) is the first novel pairing the human detective Elijah Bailey with robot R. Daneel Olivaw to solve a murder on a crowded world, and may be Asimov's most psychologically interesting work.
+The Caves of Steel (1954) is the first novel pairing the human detective Elijah Bailey with robot R. Daneel Olivaw, in this case to solve a murder on a crowded world, and it may be Asimov's most psychologically interesting work.
 The Naked Sun (1957) brings the duo back with a mystery on a world of wide open spaces.
 The Robots of Dawn (1983) and Robots and Empire (1985) are later entries in the series, uniting Asimov's robots with the universe he created in his other great series, the Foundation books (more on those later).
 "The Bicentennial Man" (1976) extends the development of robots over 200 years and was the basis of the so-so Robin Williams movie Bicentennial Man in 1999.

 Laying the foundations